 (251) 937-0260, (251) 943-5061

 Arrive no later than 2:30pm.

-This office is closed on holidays.
+This office is closed on weekends and holidays.

 We will need to see your marriage license before the ceremony.

 We will need to know where you purchased your marriage license because it must be filed at the location you purchased it from.

 Most offices provide a return envelope for mailing the marriage license back to the office.